 A related problem for FNL theory involves variations in practices between cultures.
 Rights devolve from needs, and needs reveal themselves in particular social arrangements that vary by time and place.
 The problem then becomes how to tease out universal needs from the varied cultural practices that satisfy them.
 Concerning the need for education, we see this issue playing out today in regard to controversies involving child labor, particularly in traditional agrarian cultures.
 For generations, children assisted their families in farm work both as contributions to their welfare and as a form of practical education.
 Is child labor of this type exploitative?
 Answering this question is less difficult than it might seem if we embrace an ethic that grounds a common moral framework firmly to universal reason applied to varied cultural means to satisfy needs.
 If the work load is tailored to the child’s age and abilities, if this kind of traditional education will still apply to her culture once she is grown, and if her other needs are also being met, such an education can indeed be regarded as a culture’s means of satisfying the universal human need for skill.
 Consider all the ways children have been and are educated in our world today.
 The more insular our experience, the less likely we are to recognize both the universality of needs and the imposing variety of means cultures have adopted to meet them, and this alone should be an incentive to wide exposure to other cultures.
 Respect for cultural diversity is certainly warranted so long as customs prove innocuous.
 For example, no people’s cuisine is superior to another’s so long as all satisfy human nutritional needs.
 But of course they don’t, so the superiority of Mediterranean and Asian diets to American practices is or should be accepted as a signpost not only to physical but also to moral health.
 Beginning with such universal needs provides the psychological grounding in reality that moral systems require while considering their satisfaction as moral duty elevates our preferential freedom beyond simple and private preference (see “The Problem of Moral Pragmatism”).

 A third problem for the moral theorist seeking to ground ideals in observation of experience involves not variations between cultures but rather variations within them.
 Cultural arrangements are adapted to the natural differences of the individuals who enter into them, introducing further variability into practical moral reasoning.
 Aristotle regarded normalcy as a term of statistical rather than moral judgment, as his famous observations on left-handedness demonstrate (his judgment has been adapted in the current climate to champion equality for the LBGT community).
 His astute comment that anyone living outside of society must be either god or beast acknowledges the range of social engagement his observations revealed.
 But even acknowledging for a spectrum rather than a precise prescription of good practices, we still face a counter-intuitive boundary in cultures now wide open to individual preference.
 Just as we might see a range of healthy foods within a much wider range of habits of consumption, Morality must limit consumption to the healthy rather than the cultural range, the dividing line at the point where cultural practice adversely impacts health or other needs.
 Obsessive concern with diet, nonstop working out at the gym, running through injuries: these practices are as unhealthy as those of the workaholic.
 They take a good thing too far, interfering with other goods and violating the incommensurability of needs, satisfying some at the expense of others.
 That is a moral error.
 It seems self-evidently wrong to tell a person who is perfectly content living a solitary life that she lacks an essential component of happiness, yet this is what virtue ethics will tell her.
 This counterintuitive judgment is based on the totum bonum conception of human flourishing that refuses to define the goal of human existence in terms of contentment.
-Extreme introverts know they need to make themselves uncomfortable, encourage social encounters despite their awkwardness.
+Extreme introverts know they need to make themselves uncomfortable by engaging social encounters despite their awkwardness.
 The reason is obvious.
 On the other hand, virtue ethics also recognizes the myriad ways individuals can satisfy their needs, which opens possibilities for cultural diversity in the application of FNL theory denied to other theories of law.
 Cultural practice that satisfies needs should be privileged by law or custom over those that frustrate them and also over neutral practices whose perhaps unintended consequence involves denying some the satisfaction of their needs so that others might obtain the satisfaction of their desires.
 This subject also involves the distinction between positive law and custom, limiting legal prescription to those common goods that persons are unable to obtain by their own efforts as a reasonable person might define them, though cultural mores might dictate more or less charitable efforts to ameliorate the condition of strangers without employing the coercive force of law.

 The three issues mentioned above– universality, cultural difference, and individual difference– all require a fine-tuned examination of needs and the many ways they can be met.
 This examination poses a final, macroscopic problem.
 As the failures of the human sciences of psychology and sociology have more recently revealed, we could hardly consider even Aristotle’s careful observations of human society to rise to the level of scientific validity (see “The Calamity of the Human Sciences”).
 For all its valuation of reason as the defining characteristic of human beings, FNL theory can make no appeal to our culture’s most esteemed warrant for truth claims.
 It is not scientific.
 No moral theory can be, for morality concerns itself with questions of goodness that no empirical methodology can answer.
-Without recourse to scientific verification, any moral theory is hobbled in this age of science worship, but even leaving status issues out of it, natural law theory can at best appeal to a rational warrant to support its claims, and Aristotle’s errors on that count should caution us to consider it warranted at best by only a preponderance of the evidence.
+Without recourse to scientific verification, any moral theory is hobbled in this age of science worship, but even leaving status issues out of it, natural law theory can at best appeal to a competent inspection of ultimate human concerns to warrant its claims, and Aristotle’s errors on that count should caution us to consider it warranted at best by only a preponderance of the evidence.
 Surely, its three competitors could claim no more and, as mentioned, can offer no integral defense of civil disobedience.

 These difficulties for natural law theory were compounded by historical developments that modified their rational warrant.
 Fleshed out by the Epicureans and the Stoics in the classical age, the theory shed some of Aristotle’s caste worship as it explicitly tied itself to universal human reason, inclining toward history’s first intrinsically democratic moral structure.
 The great Stoic Epictetus was a freed slave who saw reason as an inescapable basis for moral and political participation.
 Unlike Christianity, which saw acceptance of morality as a conscious choice leading to damnation or salvation, Stoicism regarded rational moral valuation as something all persons must participate in, either well or badly.
 It is unsurprising that Christianity embraced elements of Stoicism into its dogma, but in doing so the warrant for moral choosing devolved from reason to authority.
 Late medieval theorists sought to reconcile authority and reason, but without success, for their modes of warrant are incompatible (see “Religion and Truth”).
 It still seems jarring to read Aquinas’s towering logical arguments built on the shaky foundations of the authority of Church fathers.
 Thus divine command swept away the Stoic’s attachment to reasoned experience as a foundation for ethics and law.
 More’s the pity.